 Formal Poetry and Related Terms: Formalism, New Formalism, Neo-Formalism, Pseudo-Formalism, Neo-Classicism, Traditional Poetry, and the Multitudinous Variations Thereof

-Socrates insisted that we define our terms before engaging in otherwise frivolous, fruitless debate.
-What better way to define "formal poetry," "traditional poetry" and associated terms, than to quote and cite knowledgeable, passionate practitioners thereof?
-And so, here goes ...
+Socrates insisted that we define our terms before engaging in what would otherwise be a frivolous, fruitless discourse.
+What better way to define "formal poetry," "traditional poetry" and associated terms, than to give examples and cite knowledgeable, passionate practitioners thereof?
+And so, here goes . . .

 The Endless Conversation